 Paragon Pools celebrates 12 years of promoting water safety with its award-winning, signature Float Like A Duck campaign!

-In 2003, Joe Vassallo and Mary Vail created the Float Like A Duck campaign, a free annual water safety event to teach families about the importance of being safe around all bodies of water!
+In 2003, Joe Vassallo and Mary Vail created the Float Like A Duck campaign to teach families about the importance of being safe around all bodies of water!
 The National Award Winning program is held annually in May at the YMCA on Meadows Lane - OPEN TO THE PUBLIC - FREE admission.